 Tearfund works in more than 50 countries and we have built strong relationships with local churches and communities.
 This enables us to respond powerfully and quickly when disasters hit.
 We’re committed to not only helping people with their immediate needs like shelter and food, but to provide vital training that will help them stand firm if disaster strikes again.

-In January, when Mozambique was hit by cyclone Eloise, training by Tearfund meant that local leaders were prepared.
+In Mozambique, training by Tearfund meant that local leaders were prepared when a cyclone hit.
 And through the donations of wooden boats and hand-radios by Tearfund and our local partner, CEDES, 300 people were rescued and brought to higher ground via boat when the storm hit.